idameitil/master-thesis/README.md

 The written report is found in _IdaMeitil_master_thesis.pdf_

 ## Overview of how the dataset is created:
-- Starting point is CDR3a, CDR3b and peptide sequences
+- Starting point is CDR3a, CDR3b and peptide sequence for each entry
 - CDR3a and CDR3b are mapped onto VDJdb using the script _mapping_tcrs.py_ in order to find the germ lines
 - Swapped negatives are created using _swap_peptides.py_
 - The full TCR sequences are retrieved using _TCR_gene2seq.py_